bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 ## The Bottom Line

-Sarah's team went from **compliance burden to strategic asset** in 2 weeks.
+Healthcare quality teams can go from **compliance burden to strategic asset** in 2 weeks.

-Your team can too.
+Your team could be next.

 The technology is ready.
 The platform is proven.
-The ROI is measurable.
+The potential ROI is measurable.

 **What will your team build?**